jrandj/aws-security-specialty/README.md

 1. Distinguish the compliance state of data through tag-based data classifications and automate remediation.

-1. Evaluate a number of transport encryption techniques and select the appropriate method (i.e. TLS, IPsec, client-side KMS encryption).
+1. Evaluate a number of transport encryption techniques and select the appropriate method (i.e., TLS, IPsec, client-side KMS encryption).

 ## Appendix